opsec-ee/rtka-u/docs/papers/mathematics.md

 ### Original Insight: Recursive Ternary Resolution

-The foundational breakthrough recognized that uncertainty need not be terminal. \
 Traditional ternary logic treats MAYBE as a final state, but the original vision \
 introduced recursive branching where each UNKNOWN state spawns a new ternary \
 evaluation tree, enabling infinite precision refinement of uncertainty.